Generac Holdings (GNRC) Rises Higher Than Market: Key Facts

-The most recent trading session ended with Generac Holdings (GNRC) standing at $114.64, reflecting a +1.3% shift from the previouse trading day's closing.
-This change outpaced the S&P 500's 0.53% gain on the day.
-On the other hand, the Dow registered a gain of 0.64%, and the technology-centric Nasdaq increased by 0.19%.
+Generac Holdings (GNRC) closed the most recent trading day at $115.33, moving +1.46% from the previous trading session.
+The stock's change was more than the S&P 500's daily gain of 1.25%.
+Elsewhere, the Dow saw an upswing of 0.97%, while the tech-heavy Nasdaq appreciated by 1.3%.

-The generator maker's stock has dropped by 13.14% in the past month, falling short of the Computer and Technology sector's gain of 5.21% and the S&P 500's gain of 2.48%.
+The generator maker's shares have seen a decrease of 5.05% over the last month, not keeping up with the Computer and Technology sector's gain of 2.42% and the S&P 500's gain of 1.58%.

 Market participants will be closely following the financial results of Generac Holdings in its upcoming release.
-It is anticipated that the company will report an EPS of $2.10, marking a 17.98% rise compared to the same quarter of the previous year.
-Alongside, our most recent consensus estimate is anticipating revenue of $1.1 billion, indicating a 4.56% upward movement from the same quarter last year.
+The company plans to announce its earnings on February 14, 2024.
+In that report, analysts expect Generac Holdings to post earnings of $2.10 per share.
+This would mark year-over-year growth of 17.98%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $1.1 billion, up 4.56% from the year-ago period.

-Investors should also take note of any recent adjustments to analyst estimates for Generac Holdings.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+It is also important to note the recent changes to analyst estimates for Generac Holdings.
+Such recent modifications usually signify the changing landscape of near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has shifted 0.1% downward.
-Generac Holdings presently features a Zacks Rank of #3 (Hold).
+The Zacks Rank system, which varies between #1 (Strong Buy) and #5 (Strong Sell), carries an impressive track record of exceeding expectations, confirmed by external audits, with stocks at #1 delivering an average annual return of +25% since 1988.
+Over the past month, there's been a 0.1% fall in the Zacks Consensus EPS estimate.
+Generac Holdings currently has a Zacks Rank of #3 (Hold).

-Valuation is also important, so investors should note that Generac Holdings has a Forward P/E ratio of 15.41 right now.
-This indicates a premium in contrast to its industry's Forward P/E of 13.38.
+In the context of valuation, Generac Holdings is at present trading with a Forward P/E ratio of 15.48.
+For comparison, its industry has an average Forward P/E of 13.02, which means Generac Holdings is trading at a premium to the group.

-We can additionally observe that GNRC currently boasts a PEG ratio of 1.54.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-As the market closed yesterday, the Electronics - Power Generation industry was having an average PEG ratio of 4.78.
+Also, we should mention that GNRC has a PEG ratio of 1.55.
+The PEG ratio is akin to the commonly utilized P/E ratio, but this measure also incorporates the company's anticipated earnings growth rate.
+The Electronics - Power Generation industry currently had an average PEG ratio of 4.64 as of yesterday's close.

 The Electronics - Power Generation industry is part of the Computer and Technology sector.
-This industry currently has a Zacks Industry Rank of 113, which puts it in the top 45% of all 250+ industries.
+With its current Zacks Industry Rank of 110, this industry ranks in the top 44% of all industries, numbering over 250.

 The Zacks Industry Rank assesses the strength of our separate industry groups by calculating the average Zacks Rank of the individual stocks contained within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.